 – One product you recommend for traveling

 Dry skin solution: I coat my face with a generous layer of Weleda Skin Food before long flights.
+Putting a touch of this ointment in each nostril helps protect against circulating co-passenger germs as well.
 VIM&VIGR compression socks are also a must.

 – An app you recommend downloading

 I don’t use many apps apart from Google Maps, Spotify…